rayomeara/milestone-project-three/README.md

 and that seats now allocated were not selectable from the dropdown.
 This was also thoroughly checked for changing flights which caused the jsonify update to trigger on the seats dropdown.

+Also, the user stories mentioned in the UX station were all tested for.
+So for any new flights added, they were checked to having been added and their seat allocation created.
+The same went for flights deleted and that bookings once assigned to them were removed.
+This unallocated seat was also tested to appear for any new bookings that are added in the future.
+Bookings to various destinations have all been tested.

 ---
 ### Deployment